CamilaDuitama/aKmerBroom/README.md

 The `data/` folder should contain the following input files:

 ```
-ancient_kmers       : a text file where each row is a known ancient kmer
-ancient_kmers.bloom : optionally, a bloom filter version of the ancient_kmers text file
+ancient_kmers.bloom : a bloom filter with ancient kmers
 unknown_reads.fastq : a file with reads which we want to classify as ancient or not
+[optional] ancient_kmers : a text file where each row is a known ancient kmer
 ```

 ### Output

 The `output/` folder should contain the following output files:
 ```
 annotated_reads.fastq                     # intermediate output
 annotated_reads_with_anchor_kmers.fastq   # final output
 ```
-The final output file has the following 5 fields in each record header:
+The final output file has the following 4 fields in each record header:
 ```
 SeqId, ReadLen, isConsecutiveMatchFound, AnchorProportion
 ```